MicroStrategy/rest-api-docs/docs/common-workflows/use-prompts-objects/prompt-execution-errors.md

   - The caller attempts to dismiss required prompts
   - The caller attempts to answer the prompt with no answers but the prompt requires them

-## Errors That Apply to All Prompt Types
+## Errors that apply to all prompt types

 - Bad request.
 JSON is not formatted properly.